-Federal healthcare fraud recoveries totaled upwards of $2B in the first half 2017’s fiscal year.
+Federal healthcare fraud recoveries totaled upwards of $2.3B in the 2018 fiscal year.
 This staggering sum is proof enough that healthcare fraud is here to stay as an unfortunate reality of the industry.
 Providers, patients, and insurers alike have all been complicit in various scams and schemes – which brings to mind the question: why do people commit fraud?

 The answer isn’t always greed.

 American Sociologist Dr. Donald Cressey developed a theory on factors taken into consideration when one decides to commit this white-collar crime.
 The three contributors to this thought process are: rationalization, opportunity, and pressure/motivation.
 Together these concepts form what is commonly referred to as the fraud triangle.